On the Dominance of Truth-Telling in Gradual Mechanisms: Characterizations

 \subsection{Reaction-Proofness}

-A GM $G$ implementing an SCF $f$ that is free of incentive-breaking (non incentive-preserving) ILLs inspires the following reaction-proofness (RP) condition.
-This condition only examines how an agent can react to another agent through a pair of (distinct) information sets following the same action at a common immediate predecessor.
+The preceding analysis inspires the following reaction-proofness condition.
+This condition is local: it examines only how an agent can react to another agent immediately after acquiring information through a pair of (distinct) information sets following the same action at a common immediate predecessor.